 What is preconception care?

 Coming in for a visit before conception gives you the opportunity to discuss your pregnancy plans with one of the skilled nurse practitioners at Embry Women’s Health.
 Your practitioner will take the time to discuss your medical history, your family’s medical history, as well as your current health.
 She’ll answer your questions and discuss the ways you can take care of yourself before, during, and after pregnancy.
-The visit will include a physical exam, and the nurse practitioner may also order screening lab work and genetic testing.

 Your preconception care discussion should include:

 - A nutritious diet

 - Routine exercise to prepare your body for pregnancy

 - Folic acid to reduce the risk of birth defects